joelparkerhenderson/icebreaker-questions/README.md

 Imagine you are a flavor.
 Which would you be and why?

+## Skill icebreaker questions

+If you could pick up a certain skill instantly, what would it be?

+What’s a skill you learned when you were young that you still use today?

+What is something that's noteworthy for you when you're learning a new skill?

+If you could choose one skill for schools to teach to kids, what would it be?

+What skill would you like your friends or family or coworkers to know more about?

+What's something surprising or unusual about a skill that you know?

 ## Topic icebreaker questions

 What's one thing you tend to like about TOPIC?